 For information on how to make the most of your personal statement, visit our UCAS personal statement guide.

 Apply: You can apply online at www.ucas.com between 1 September 2019 and 15 January 2020.

 Interview: For some courses you may be invited to attend an interview prior to receiving a decision on your application.

-Part-time applications should be made directly to the University using the downloadable application forms below and are welcomed from September onwards.
+Part-time applications should be made directly to the University using the University's online application system below and are welcomed from September onwards.
 Part-time applications are not made via UCAS.

 The University of Lincoln makes grade-based offers.
 Entry requirements can be found on each individual course page.
 Alternative grade combinations will be considered.
 All applications are considered individually and offers are made at the discretion of the University of Lincoln.
 The University accepts a wide range of qualifications as the basis for entry.
 If you have any questions about your qualifications, please contact our Admissions Team before submitting an application.